This guidance explains the rights of European Economic Area (EEA) and Swiss citizens to UK benefits and pensions.

 Living in the UK by 31 December 2020

-You will be eligible to claim benefits until 31 December 2020.
-Under the Withdrawal Agreement, you and your family members living in the UK by 31 December 2020 will be able to claim or continue receiving UK benefits for as long as you continue to be lawfully resident in the UK and meet the eligibility requirements.
+You and your family members living in the UK by 31 December 2020 will be able to claim or continue receiving UK benefits for as long as you continue to be lawfully resident in the UK and meet the eligibility requirements.

-You will need to apply to the EU Settlement Scheme by 30 June 2021 to remain in the UK and be eligible to claim benefits.
+You will need to apply to the EU Settlement Scheme as soon as possible to remain in the UK and be eligible to claim benefits.

-If you arrive in the UK from 1 January 2021 you will be able to apply for an immigration status under the future immigration system.
-The rules on claiming certain UK benefits will change.
+If you want to move to the UK you will be able to apply for an immigration status under the skills-based immigration system.
+The rules on claiming certain UK benefits have changed.

 You will still be eligible for a UK State Pension as long as you meet the qualifying conditions.

 If you have made social security contributions in the EEA or Switzerland by 31 December 2020 and you are covered by the EU Withdrawal Agreement, you can still use these to help you qualify for a UK State Pension.